KHart0012/goodwill-omaha-2020-api/specification.md

 Errors:

-- HTTP 403 with JSON: `{"errorcode": "TOKEN_EXPIRED", "error": "You have been logged out for too long.
+- HTTP 403 with JSON: `{"errorCode": "TOKEN_EXPIRED", "error": "You have been logged out for too long.
 Please log in again."}`

 cURL Test Command: